grisoniFr/whales_descriptors/README.md

 For more information regarding the method, have a look at:

-Grisoni et al., "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry*, 2018 available at: xxxxx
+Grisoni et al., "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry*, 44, 2018.

 ## Getting Started